eshal-omar/Parsing-Tool/README.md

 ## Setup Instructions
 Open command prompt

 CD into the directory you wish to store the applications folder.
-Command would be cd path to folder (eg cd C:\Users)
+Command is:  cd path\to\folder (replace path\to\folder with your own path)

 then run this command : git clone https://github.com/eshal-omar/Parsing-Tool.git